NSCC-ITC-Winter2024-ICOM5015-701-MCr/icom5015-ai-2024/ONBOARDING.md

 ## Prerequisites ##

-The FarmData2 documentation and resources assume a basic facility with git, GitHub and a familiarity with the GitFlow branching workflow.
-You'll need to understand the steps outlined in the [FarmData2 Workflow](CONTRIBUTING.md#workflow).
+The FarmData2 documentation and resources assume a basic facility with git, GitHub and a familiarity with the GitFlow branching worksflow.
+You'll need to understand the steps outlined in the [FarmData2 worksflow](CONTRIBUTING.md#worksflow).

 The following resources can be useful for learning what you'll need to know about git and GitHub:

   - Resources:
     - [Hello World](https://guides.github.com/activities/hello-world/): A first introduction to GitHub that will get you started if you haven't used it before.
-    - [GitFlow Intro](https://guides.github.com/introduction/flow/): An introduction to an effective way of using GitHub (i.e. a _workflow_).
-The followign two guides walk through how to work with existing open source projects and essentially follow GitFlow:
+    - [GitFlow Intro](https://guides.github.com/introduction/flow/): An introduction to an effective way of using GitHub (i.e. a _worksflow_).
+The followign two guides walk through how to works with existing open source projects and essentially follow GitFlow:
       - [Step-by-step guide to contributing on GitHub](https://www.dataschool.io/how-to-contribute-on-github/)
       - [7 Steps to Get Started with Git](https://www.fosslife.org/7-steps-get-started-git).
     - [Git Immersion](https://gitimmersion.com/): A tutorial walks through a series of short hands-on exercises that provide practice with the key features of git.